 For any business or system, the Internet of Things offers a ton of granular data and control that was previously impossible.
 There are sensors that can collect heat, temperature, sound, vibrations, motion and other data from equipment and systems.
 Once analyzed, this data can reveal patterns, trends and inefficiencies affecting the system.

-IoT can do the same for solar energy systems as well.
 Solar energy is a very complicated system with many different components.
 If any of these components are not working efficiently, it can bring down the energy output of the entire system.
 But due to its large size, operators often struggle to gain enough visibility into them.
+The monitoring of solar panels enables the identification of deteriorations or places of failure right down to the individual panel.

 This is what the Internet of Things can change.
 It can make the entire system more transparent and help operators spot issues and inefficiencies that may be holding them back from peak efficiency.